FWuermse/grw/docs/proof.typ

   Using @theorem1 *(3)*, we can imply that `ORew` returns nothing (just an identity flag), and given $t = u$, the `impl_self` theorem creates a proof of $t <- t$ which is equal to the proof $p : r space t space t$ of `Rew` that is transformed to $t <- t$ in line 8 in @infersubp.
 ]

 With the proofs for @theorem1 and @theorem2, we have shown that for all proofs generated by the `Rew` algorithm for a given term $t$, the `ORew` algorithm generates proofs of the same type and thus generates the same proofs.
-When looking at the proof terms, we can also observe that in every mentioned case the proof term and the constraints generated are of equal or smaller size in the `ORew` algorithm.
-This assures us that even in the worst-case scenario we are guaranteed proofs with no more (even if not significantly less) constraints.
+When looking at the proof terms, we can also observe that in every case, the proof term and the constraints generated are of equal or smaller size in the `ORew` algorithm.